intelshoe/stackevolve/README.md

 # StackEvolve
-A website and application made with Django and Python 3.9
+An application made with Django and Python 3.9